Mandarin duck: Conspecific brood parasitism

 Like many other bird species, Mandarin ducks display conspecific brood parasitism.
 Typically, Mandarin ducks lay their eggs in nests of their own relatives or other bird species.
 In the Zuojia Nature Reserve in Northeast China, 46.1% of Mandarin ducks were found to practice conspecific brood parasitism.
 Female ducks lay their eggs in different nests for a wide variety of reasons.
-For example, when there are nest limitations or there are little resources available, female ducks are more likely to practice conspecific brood parasitism.
+For example, when there are nest limitations or there are few resources available, female ducks are more likely to practice conspecific brood parasitism.
 When females practice this behavior, they can benefit from a decrease in the costs from parental care and incubation.
 Additionally, female parasitic ducks can reduce their risks from predation.

 While there was speculation that larger clutch sizes can lead to an increase in resource competition, research has found that the number of parasite eggs had no negative influence on the success of eggs from the host.
-Over generations, conspecific brood parasitism can increase the net number of offsprings found within each generation.
+Over generations, conspecific brood parasitism can increase the net number of offspring found within each generation.
 Overall, other duck species that have utilised this behaviour to lay their eggs were able to increase their reproductive success by more than double.